 The food just kept on coming.
-For main course I was served:
+For the main course I was served:

 - Jasmine rice.

-- Stir fried minced chicken in black sauce.
-This was good too, with a bit of a smoky flavour to it.
+- Stir-fried minced chicken in black sauce.
+This was good too, with a bit of a smoky flavor to it.

 - Morning glory (spinach).
 I found this to be really good.